 - Have sick leave policies in place so that employees excluded from the workplace do not lose earnings.

 - If an employee develops COVID-19 infection or has a positive test, businesses and other organizations must take additional precautions to stop the virus from spreading further.
+See What to do if someone tests positive for COVID-19 at work for more information.

 - Employers must provide hand sanitizer to workers for use before and after all patient visits.